 In 2008 indications showed a significant peak of the salt contamination in the Tisza River that exceeded ten times over the average level.
 Since then, it was proved that the salt contamination in the Tisza River originates from the partially collapsed and flooded salt-mine of Solotvyno.

-The project area lies in the south-western part of Ukraine, only some kilometres in a distance from the Romanian border.
+The project area lies in the southwestern part of Ukraine, only some kilometers in distance from the Romanian border.
 The border river between the two countries is the River Tisza.
 The River flows western direction, reaching the Slovakian and Hungarian border and entering the area of Hungary.
 The problem of the collapsing mine has not yet been solved.
-There are significant uncertainties arising from the mining area, in terms of collapses (craters), sinkholes and potential landslides, which could either, have a direct impact on human life as well as consequential effects on society and the economy.
+There are significant uncertainties arising from the mining area, in terms of collapses (craters), sinkholes, and potential landslides, which could either, have a direct impact on human life as well as consequential effects on society and the economy.

 Number of partners: 6 (4 ERDF, 2 ENI)